My Gift: Commercial performance

 Two of the album's tracks, "Favorite Time of Year" and "Hallelujah", topped the Billboard Hot Christian Songs chart.
-They respectively became Underwood's second and third songs to reach number one on this chart, following 2014's "Something in the Water."

 My Gift was certified Gold by the RIAA on November 5, 2021.

-Deluxe Edition

-In July 2021, the deluxe edition of the album was announced with a release date of September 24, 2021.
-The special edition contains three new tracks, including the number one hit "Favorite Time of Year", which was previously an Amazon music exclusive.
+As of December 2022, the album has sold 628,000 albums.

 Other charted songs

 All the tracks from "My Gift", including the Amazon Music exclusive "Favorite Time of Year", appeared on the Billboard Hot Christian Songs chart.
-"Favorite Time of Year" spent two weeks at number one before being replaced by "Hallelujah" at the number one spot, making Underwood the first female artist and only the second artist to replace themselves at the top spot in the chart's 17-year history.
+"Favorite Time of Year" spent two weeks at number one before being replaced by "Hallelujah", making Underwood the first female artist and only the second artist to replace themselves at the top spot in the chart's 17-year history.
 Additionally with "Silent Night" at number three, Underwood became the first artist to command the top three positions of the chart for multiple weeks (four consecutive weeks).
 Three of the songs from the album appeared on the Billboard Hot 100 chart, led by "Hallelujah" at number 54, "Favorite Time of Year" at number 62 and "Silent Night" at number 94.
 The first two songs also peaked high on the Hot Country Songs chart, at numbers three and five respectively, for the week ending January 2, 2021.